 A second unlearned lesson is that once you allow governments to increase their involvement in the economy to address a crisis, it is extremely difficult to wind that involvement back.
 Indeed, the exact opposite usually occurs.

-Who today remembers the stimulus and bailout packages so heatedly debated in late-2008?
+Who today remembers the stimulus and bailout packages so heatedly debated in late 2008?
 They pale next to the fiscal excesses of governments in America and Britain throughout 2009.
-Recessions and subsequent government interventions create an atmosphere in which the hitherto implausible – such as trillion-dollar, 1900 pages-long healthcare legislation in an era of record deficits – becomes thinkable.
-Likewise the Bush Administration’s bailout of Chrysler and GM morphed into the Obama Administration’s virtual appropriation of the same two companies.
+Recessions and subsequent government interventions create an atmosphere in which the hitherto implausible – such as trillion-dollar, 1,900 page-long healthcare legislation in an era of record deficits – becomes thinkable.
+Likewise the Bush administration’s bailout of Chrysler and GM morphed into the Obama administration’s virtual appropriation of the same two companies.

 Third, we seem unwilling to accept that government policies initially presented to us as the only thing standing between stability and economic Armageddon invariably have unforeseen (or sometimes very predictable) negative consequences that are not easily resolved.

 Federal Deposit Insurance Corporation Chairman Sheila Bair recently claimed, for example, that the American government’s decision to purchase capital in failing banks was, in retrospect, a mistake.
 Not only has government semi-ownership further complicated the moral hazard problem, but it has created dilemmas that flow directly from the fact of government intervention.
 “Do we contain the bonuses and the compensation,” Bair asked, “because they are partially taxpayer owned, which might make things worse because they can’t bring in new and better management, which in some cases might be necessary?”